- Home

 Separately, rental income from letting out a furnished room in your house is exempt from tax, subject to certain conditions, which is considered in the next section of this guide, under 'Lodgings'.

 In April 2023 the government stated that they were undertaking a review of the special fiscal advantages granted to landlords of holiday lettings, which may mean they will be changed or ended.
 You can read more at Taxation of Holiday Rental Income and a subsequent article concerning the legislative proposals on this issue at Tougher Taxation of Holiday Lettings.
-See also below.
+Further changes are planned for 2025 onwards, which we cover in Furnished Rentals from 2025.

 2.i.
 Micro-Entreprise